lulondon/cmc-bus/README.md

 ```

 ##### countdownApiProxy
-*cmc-bus* is designed to load data from the TfL Countdown Instant API via an instance of the [tfl-countdown-web-proxy](https://github.com/jonlinnell/tfl-countdown-proxy-api) API proxy.
+*cmc-bus* is designed to load data from the TfL Countdown Instant API via an instance of [tfl-countdown-web-proxy](https://github.com/jonlinnell/tfl-countdown-web-proxy).
 This is required for HTTPS and response sanitising.

 ##### defaultStopCode
 The first stop code to load on a new instance.